KeithDinh/E-Store/README.md

 - Ignore warning `/* eslint-disable react-hooks/exhaustive-deps */ `

+## REDUX

+- Redux is needed when data is required in different pages/component
+- Reducer is a function that takes in a state and an action, perform the action to update the state, then return new state

 # MONGODB

 - populate: display referenced data, only for attribute with 'ref' in model